ArtisanMobile/devdocs/_posts/releases/2015-10-22-android-release-2-4-9.md

 Released October 22, 2015

-* [FIXED] Fixed issue relating to tasks being added in the background to our ExecutorService while it was shutdown.
+* [FIXED] Fixed issue relating to tasks being added in the background to our ExecutorService while it was shut down.